Raymond James Raises Republic Services (NYSE:RSG) Price Target to $142.00

-Republic Services (NYSE:RSG – Get Rating) had its price target hoisted by research analysts at Raymond James from $140.00 to $142.00 in a research note issued on Friday, Benzinga reports.
-The firm currently has an “outperform” rating on the business services provider’s stock.
-Raymond James’ price target suggests a potential upside of 5.33% from the stock’s current price.
+Republic Services (NYSE:RSG – Get Rating) had its price target increased by Raymond James from $140.00 to $142.00 in a report published on Friday, Benzinga reports.
+Raymond James currently has an outperform rating on the business services provider’s stock.

-Several other analysts have also recently weighed in on the stock.
-JPMorgan Chase & Co. began coverage on shares of Republic Services in a research note on Tuesday, March 1st.
-They issued a “neutral” rating for the company.
-StockNews.com initiated coverage on Republic Services in a research note on Thursday, March 31st.
-They set a “strong-buy” rating for the company.
-Morgan Stanley upped their price target on Republic Services from $139.00 to $149.00 and gave the company an “overweight” rating in a research note on Tuesday, March 8th.
-Finally, Deutsche Bank Aktiengesellschaft cut their price objective on Republic Services from $142.00 to $139.00 and set a “hold” rating for the company in a research report on Monday, February 14th.
-Four equities research analysts have rated the stock with a hold rating, four have issued a buy rating and two have issued a strong buy rating to the stock.
-According to data from MarketBeat.com, Republic Services presently has a consensus rating of “Buy” and an average target price of $134.86.
+Several other equities research analysts have also recently weighed in on RSG.
+StockNews.com started coverage on Republic Services in a research note on Thursday, March 31st.
+They issued a strong-buy rating on the stock.
+Morgan Stanley increased their price target on shares of Republic Services from $139.00 to $149.00 and gave the stock an overweight rating in a research note on Tuesday, March 8th.
+JPMorgan Chase & Co. assumed coverage on shares of Republic Services in a research report on Tuesday, March 1st.
+They set a neutral rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of Republic Services from $142.00 to $139.00 and set a hold rating for the company in a research note on Monday, February 14th.
+Four equities research analysts have rated the stock with a hold rating, four have issued a buy rating and two have assigned a strong buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of Buy and an average target price of $134.86.

+The company also recently announced a quarterly dividend, which was paid on Thursday, April 14th.
+Stockholders of record on Friday, April 1st were paid a $0.46 dividend.
+The ex-dividend date was Thursday, March 31st.
+This represents a $1.84 annualized dividend and a dividend yield of 1.36%.
+Republic Services’s dividend payout ratio is presently 45.54%.

-In other Republic Services news, major shareholder Cascade Investment, L.L.C. purchased 259,085 shares of the business’s stock in a transaction on Tuesday, February 22nd.
-The shares were bought at an average cost of $117.03 per share, for a total transaction of $30,320,717.55.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders have acquired 710,420 shares of company stock worth $83,099,992 over the last quarter.
-Insiders own 0.06% of the company’s stock.
+In other news, major shareholder Cascade Investment, L.L.C. acquired 259,085 shares of the firm’s stock in a transaction that occurred on Tuesday, February 22nd.
+The stock was bought at an average cost of $117.03 per share, for a total transaction of $30,320,717.55.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Insiders have purchased 710,420 shares of company stock valued at $83,099,992 in the last three months.
+0.06% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Glassman Wealth Services boosted its holdings in Republic Services by 116.8% in the first quarter.
-Glassman Wealth Services now owns 206 shares of the business services provider’s stock valued at $27,000 after purchasing an additional 111 shares during the period.
-Godsey & Gibb Associates purchased a new position in shares of Republic Services in the 4th quarter valued at about $28,000.
-Masso Torrence Wealth Management Inc. acquired a new position in shares of Republic Services during the fourth quarter worth about $32,000.
-Confluence Wealth Services Inc. purchased a new stake in shares of Republic Services during the fourth quarter worth approximately $33,000.
-Finally, Desjardins Global Asset Management Inc. purchased a new position in Republic Services in the fourth quarter worth approximately $38,000.
-Institutional investors and hedge funds own 58.80% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Principal Financial Group Inc. boosted its holdings in shares of Republic Services by 0.6% during the 3rd quarter.
+Principal Financial Group Inc. now owns 472,437 shares of the business services provider’s stock valued at $56,721,000 after acquiring an additional 2,778 shares during the last quarter.
+Fenimore Asset Management Inc. boosted its holdings in Republic Services by 16.8% in the fourth quarter.
+Fenimore Asset Management Inc. now owns 311,468 shares of the business services provider’s stock worth $43,434,000 after purchasing an additional 44,875 shares during the last quarter.
+Robeco Institutional Asset Management B.V. grew its position in Republic Services by 14.4% in the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 949,573 shares of the business services provider’s stock worth $132,416,000 after purchasing an additional 119,526 shares during the period.
+Townsend & Associates Inc raised its stake in Republic Services by 0.5% during the 4th quarter.
+Townsend & Associates Inc now owns 22,726 shares of the business services provider’s stock valued at $2,951,000 after buying an additional 107 shares during the last quarter.
+Finally, First Republic Investment Management Inc. boosted its stake in shares of Republic Services by 19.5% in the 3rd quarter.
+First Republic Investment Management Inc. now owns 24,520 shares of the business services provider’s stock worth $2,944,000 after buying an additional 4,007 shares during the last quarter.
+Institutional investors own 58.80% of the company’s stock.

 About Republic Services (Get Rating)